 - (1) The Company's purchase obligations principally consist of purchase orders for merchandise and store construction commitments.
-Amounts committed under open purchase orders for merchandise inventory represent \$1,292.0 million of the purchase obligations, of which a significant portion are cancelable without penalty prior to a date that precedes the vendor's scheduled shipment date. - (2) The operating leases included in the above table do not include contingent rent based upon sales volume, which represented approximately 23% of minimum lease obligations in fiscal 2014. - (3) The total liability for unrecognized tax benefits is \$4.4 million, including tax, penalty, and interest (refer to Note 6 to the consolidated financial statements).
-The Company is not able to reasonably estimate the timing of future cash flows and has excluded these liabilities from the table above; however, at this time, the Company does not expect a significant change in unrecognized tax benefits in the next twelve months.

-(4) The Company is unable to reasonably estimate the timing of future cash flows of workers' compensation and general liability insurance reserves of \$28.6 million and gift card liabilities of \$15.3 million and have excluded these from the table above.
+Amounts committed under open purchase orders for merchandise inventory represent \$1,254.1 million of the purchase obligations, of which a significant portion are cancelable without penalty prior to a date that precedes the vendor's scheduled shipment date. - (2) The operating leases included in the above table do not include contingent rent based upon sales volume, which represented approximately 23% of minimum lease obligations in fiscal 2015. - (3) The total liability for unrecognized tax benefits is \$3.2 million, including tax, penalty, and interest.
+The Company is not able to reasonably estimate the timing of future cash flows and has excluded these liabilities from the table above; however, at this time, the Company does not expect a significant change in unrecognized tax benefits in the next twelve months. - (4) The Company is unable to reasonably estimate the timing of future cash flows of workers' compensation and general liability insurance reserves of \$26.9 million and gift card liabilities of \$18.7 million and have excluded these from the table above.